dduril/bootcamp/readme.md

 The focus here is in developing primers on getting started, recommended code editors, language syntax, data types, objects, control structures (selection and iteration), exception handling, debugging, and best practices.

-More recently, a few new folders were added for a study of Murach's Java Programming and Murach's Python Programming.
-I've been typing up code examples from these books to develop some muscle memory with Java and Python.
-This way I can drill in the language's syntax and keep my programming skills up to date on the basics.
+More recently, a few new folders were added for studies from: Murach's Java Programming, Murach's MySQL, and Murach's Python Programming.
+I'm a fan of the Murach approach - oversize book with large print and on every page a new lesson - the left side has the text, the right side has the code.
+Each chapter provides an easy to follow step-by-step tutorial for a particular topic.

+I've been typing up some of the samples from these books to keep my Java, Python, and MySQL coding skills up to date.
+In some cases I just type up and run the examples.
+In other cases, I'll make modifications or extensions to the examples to apply what I'm learning.
+To round things out, script headers, comments and documentation are added.

+This helps develop muscle memory and practice using a variety of language tools and editors for these languages/environments.

 ### Getting Started